 Our work is governed by the fact that the only thing you take with you when you go is your honor.
 I seek to manifest the virtues and strive for perfection.
 I believe all things must be done right to the smallest detail, especially when they are done to a sacred living being as venerable as a tree.

 Since I started The Tree Tender, I have acquired so many tree patients that I am unable to even guess at the number.
-I do know that I have thousands of satisfied customers and my business now perpetuates itself.
-I have little advertising and get as much work as I can handle, which is not to say I do not want more clients.
+I do know that over ten thousand copies of the proposals I have done for peoples' tree.
+I have thousands of satisfied customers and my business now perpetuates itself.
+I have only this website as advertising and get as much work as I can handle, which is not to say I do not want more clients.

 The work I do for trees does not require follow up work for many years.
 Oaks that I have pruned have needed no further work for fifteen years.
 Some species require more frequent pruning but they are also the species that do not live long enough.
 So, I am always eager to meet new trees and their owners.

 Mine is a small business and I plan to keep it that way.
-We can only do about two hundred thousand dollars worth of tree work a year.
+We can only do about two hundred thousand dollars worth of tree work a year of which I get about ten percent for my efforts.
 We hit that mark for the first time in 2007.
-The economy has prevented us from doing that much business in 2008.
 Helping trees is no way to make a lot of money, but it is something I love to do.
 Most lines of work are too hard on the environment and living things and I will not endeavor in those areas.
 Caring for trees is just right for me.
 By keeping my business small, I am able to insure that the work done is of the highest quality.
 I can manage the crew and make sure everything is done safely.
 At most, I might add a two man crew to do the jobs that do not take long and I might add a soil and foliar analysis service.
 These things are something that I can keep my thumb on, so to speak, and still offer more help to the trees and the people.

 The Tree Tender has an heir apparent.
 I have no children of my own but I have Bryce.
 Bryce is like a son to me and I have been training him to run the business since 2006 and he is learning and developing fast.
 I met him when he was much younger and told him that when he gets out of school he could come work with me and that is what he did.
 Many of you have already met him and all the reports I have gotten have been positive.
 Someday, when he is ready, I will step back a little and let him take the reigns.
 He shares my veneration for trees and my affinity for providing only top quality service for our brothers, sisters, and the asexual siblings in the tree family.